pandeyg2106/bdd_test_case/README.md

     1. Long press folder to access move action
     2. Move single file to folder
+    3. Cancel Move operation
-    3. Move single folder with data to another folder
+    4. Move single folder with data to another folder
-    4. Multiple documents can be moved to a different folder
+    5. Multiple documents can be moved to a different folder
-    5. Multiple folders can be moved to a different folder
+    6. Multiple folders can be moved to a different folder
-    6. Move file and folder to folder
+    7. Move file and folder to folder
-    7. Move file to folder by searching for destination
+    8. Move file to folder by searching for destination
-    8. All documents can't be moved from library
+    9. All documents can't be moved from library
-    9. All folders can't be moved from library
+    10. All folders can't be moved from library
+    11. User should be allowed to create a New Folder

+## Other good to add scenarios that I thought of:

+    1. Documents can be moved to folder which are deep inside the folder structure.
+Here we can provide the path of destination folder in the Given condition.
+    2. Documents can be moved from deep inside the folder structures to My Files.

 Additional object added in `names.py`
 ---